DigiLive/EmojiPopper/README.md

 Down below you'll find a modified copy of Bootstrap's documentation about the popover component which is utilized by this plugin.
 The original documentation is found [here](https://getbootstrap.com/docs/4.3/components/popovers/).

-Modifications reflect the behaviour of the popover as defined by the EmojiPopper Plugin.
+Modifications reflect the behavior of the popover as defined by the EmojiPopper Plugin.
-Demo's from the orignal documentation are removed since githubs markdown renderer doesn't support it.
+Demo's from the original documentation are removed since github's markdown renderer doesn't support it.

 ---
 ## Overview